How The Gottman Method Can Help Couples

 Regain can help you find a therapist who uses the Gottman Method

-The takes an assessment of a couple’s relationship and then intervenes using the Sound Relationship House Theory, which we will discuss later.
-When you go through the Gottman Method, you start with the assessment, during which you’re interviewed individually and together.
-You’ll fill out questionnaires about your relationship, receive feedback on it, then see how you stack up and exactly where you need intervention
+The Gottman Method is a research-based approach that takes an assessment of a couple’s relationship and then intervenes using the Sound Relationship House Theory, which we will discuss later.
+When you go through Gottman Method couples therapy, you start with the assessment, during which you’re interviewed individually and together.
+You’ll fill out questionnaires about your relationship, receive feedback on it from a Gottman trained couples therapist, then see how you stack up and exactly where you need intervention

-After that, you will receive therapy, but you will get to decide, along with your partner and therapist, how frequent and how long each session will be.
+After that, you will receive Gottman Method couples therapy, but you will get to decide, along with your partner and certified Gottman therapist, how frequent and how long each session will be.
 This allows for plenty of customization, depending on how much therapy you’ll need.

 Once a plan is in place, you’ll have therapeutic interventions.
 These strive to improve three parts of your relationship: